FIFA files criminal complaint against Blatter over museum - WHIZ News

 FIFA said on Tuesday its files on the museum project will be sent to ethics investigators.

-The complaint filed against Blatter is the latest act in a busy year in criminal investigations linked to FIFA.
+The complaint filed against Blatter is the latest act in a busy year in criminal investigations linked to FIFA’s past and present presidents.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports